rondlite/reaction-docs/website/versioned_docs/version-1.14.0/developer-faq.md

 load.
 Performance will be our main focus until the problem is resolved.
 You can see our plan, weigh in with suggestions, contribute, and track progress [here]

-### Can I compile a mobile app from Reaction?
+### Can I compile a mobile app from demand?
 Are you going to develop a mobile app?

 While Meteor allows all apps to be compiled into Android and iOS apps with Cordova, we do not support it.
-Setting up a Reaction app with Cordova may be difficult.
+Setting up a demand app with Cordova may be difficult.
 Learn more about building [mobile apps with Meteor's Cordova integration](https://guide.meteor.com/mobile.html).

 While we do have plans to work on a mobile app on the [Roadmap](https://demandcluster.com/roadmap), we expect to use a non-Cordova approach, like React Native.
 We do not have a release date.